A PDF version of the Information Security Standards Glossary is available:

 VLAN (Virtual Local Area Network) is a part of a local area network that is isolated from other parts of the network.

-Web Application is an application program that is stored on a remote server and delivered over the Internet through a browser interface.
+Web Application is a Software Application that is stored on a remote Server and delivered over the Internet through a browser interface.
 See also Software Application.

 Web Server is a computer system that hosts websites.
 It runs software, such as Apache or Microsoft IIS, which provides access to hosted webpages over the Internet.
 See also Database Server and Application Server.